 How to Have A Successful Obese Pregnancy?

-Your best chance at having a successful pregnancy while obese is losing weight.
+Your best chance at getting pregnant overweight or obese is losing weight.
 Losing 10 to 20 pounds can improve your chances of getting pregnant while obese.
 Studies suggest that a 5 to 7 percent body weight loss by obese women enhances fertility.

 Some of the ways you can achieve this include: